mmlacak/crochess/docs/source/libcc/ccpath.rst

     all the way to a given path node.

-    Given path node (i.e. :c:var:`path_node`) has to be suitable; either a leaf node (without any valid :c:member:`CcPathNode.fork`, :c:member:`CcPathNode.alt` or
+    Given path node (i.e. :c:var:`path_node`) has to be suitable; either a leaf node (without any valid :c:member:`CcPathNode.fork`, :c:member:`CcPathNode.alt` sub-nodes),
-    :c:member:`CcPathNode.sub` sub-nodes), or a path node with valid side-effect in their last step.
+    or a path node with valid side-effect in their last step.

     *Output* parameter has to have its inner pointer (i.e. :c:expr:`*path_link__o_a`) :c:data:`NULL`\-ed, before it can be used to return newly allocated linked list.